Can I Get Business Insurance If I Operate From A Home-based Business?

 2. Do I need business insurance if I operate from a home-based business?

 While it may not be legally required, having business insurance is highly recommended for home-based businesses.
 Without insurance, you could be personally liable for any accidents, damages, or lawsuits that arise from your business operations.
-Business insurance provides financial protection and can help safeguard your personal assets in case of unexpected incidents.
+Business insurance provides financial protection and can help safeguard your assets in case of unexpected incidents.

 3. How much does business insurance for a home-based business cost?